vsfarrar/seismic_wg1p6/README.md

 # Results Returned

-12 .csv files should be returned by the script:
+22 .csv files should be returned by the script:

+*  **\international-excluded**
+	* creates a folder with all of the above figure analyses, but with international students completely excluded from the analysis.
+The number of international students excluded can be found in the `n_missing_demographics` file.
+	* should contain 10 .csv files with the suffix `_no-international`

 * `advantages_by_offering`
 	* parses out demographic variables into a set of "advantages", ranging from 1 - 4 advantages, and gives summary statistics for each advantages group